Social stigma of obesity: In politics

 A study by Michigan State University researchers shows evidence that overweight political candidates tend to receive fewer votes than their thinner opponents.
 The researchers analyzed data from the 2008 and 2012 U.S. Senate elections.
 Using a previously established scientific method, research assistants determined from color photos whether the candidates in 126 primary and general elections were of normal weight, overweight, or obese.

 Both obese men and women were often less likely to get on the ballot in the first place.
 When it came to merely being overweight, women were seen underrepresented on the ballot, though men were not.
 This is consistent with previous research showing slightly overweight men tend not to experience the same discrimination as slightly overweight women.

 However, when it came to the voting, both male and female candidates, whether obese or simply overweight, tend to get a lower share of the vote total than their more slender opponents.
-Some politicians have resorted to extreme weight loss measures, including surgery, to increase their elect-ability to political office.
+Some politicians have resorted to extreme weight loss measures, including surgery, to increase their electability to political office.